sjbennett123/gendermeowster/content/contributors/index.md

     website: https://stamkunst.carrd.co
     picture: stamkunst_small.png
     pronouns: they/them
-    bio: is a nonbinary, cozy arts and crafts streamer, who's not rude, just Dutch!
+    bio: is a nonbinary, cozy arts and crafts streamer.
 They strongly value kindness, making people laugh, and love using their creative abilities for a good cause.
+“Stam” is pronounced like “Stahm”, “Kunst” rhymes with “Kirsten Dunst”, so don't worry, it's not rude, just Dutch!
   - name: Rosa_Ylva
     website: https://twitch.tv/rosa_ylva
     picture: rosa_ylva_small.png